-If a certain development project or the subsequent use does not adhere to the building permit, in particular the conditions it contains, the competent authorities can issue an order requiring the owner to reinstate the (previous) lawful state or cease the unlawful use.
+If a certain development project or the subsequent use thereof does not adhere to the building permit, and particularly to the conditions it contains, the competent authorities can issue an order requiring the owner to reinstate the (previous) lawful state or cease the unlawful use.
 Such orders may even require the owner to demolish an unlawfully erected building.

-5. Investment Vehicles
+5. INVESTMENT VEHICLES